Ultraviolet Spectropolarimetry with Polstar: Clumping and Mass-loss Rate Corrections

-The dynamical spectrum produced by this model is shown in Fig. (7).
-Again the artificial azimuthal coherence in the model overestimates the scale of the features, but their general attributes are seen to be highly reminiscent of observed dynamical spectra.
-The model features have an acceleration that is seen to be nearly constant, and somewhat faster than what has been so far observed (the scale of the acceleration in the simulation is $\cong$ 0.2 km s$^{-2}$, whereas the few observed accelerations are perhaps about 1/4 that rapid).
-This may be because observed features are primarily limited to large DACs that are likely linked to CIRs induced by surface features, not the LDI-induced features simulated above.
-The higher SNR accessible by the {S2} Polstar experiment will allow us to ascertain whether there are different acceleration rates for features linked to surface inhomogeneities, as opposed to self-excited clumps in the wind.
+The higher SNR accessible by the \textit{Polstar} \textit{S2} experiment will allow us to ascertain whether there are different acceleration rates for features linked to surface inhomogeneities, as opposed to self-excited clumps in the wind.
 If such potentially more rapid accelerations exist in the data, the wide features that appear in the simulation shown can still be temporally tracked using the exposure times in this experiment by binning the data to 100 km s$^{-2}$, approximately doubling the already high SNR in the process.